davidbuterez/patchbb/README.md

 Once cloned, run in the main directory:

 `cmake CMakeLists.txt`

 `make`

 This will build the pass.
 You can now call the script, as instructed above.

+## Known issues
+The main idea behind this tool is to be able to automatically look at a range of patches (maybe even all) for a repository and output the number of updated basic blocks for each revision.
+The main issue with this is that the files need to be built for every patch.
+This can be split into two separate problems:
+1. Especially for large and long-going projects, the building steps change over time
+2. Building, if successful, takes time (usually 5-10 minutes per patch)

+To address the first issue, the provided script, `build.sh`, can be customized with build instructions for any application.
+However, a bigger problem, which is not in my control, is that old revisions tipically just cannot be built on current distributions.

+Many projects, like `coreutils`, `binutils`, etc. have been around since the 90s.
+I haven't been able to build, even with manual tweaks, older versions on distributions like Ubuntu (18.04, 16.04) and Arch Linux.
+Even more recent patches, from around 2008-2009, cannot be built because of compilation errors.
+However, the workflow of the application is good, and could be customized for more specialized purposes.
+Recent versions of `findutils`, as shown in the examples, work fine.